MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/manage.md

 This data will also support workload operations teams by providing more detailed information on each workload running on the containerized platform:

 - Review the resource utilization of workloads running on the host that are unrelated to the standard processes that support the pod.
-- Integrate with [Prometheus](https://prometheus.io/docs/introduction/overview/) to view application and workload metrics it collects from nodes and Kubernetes.
+- Integrate with [Prometheus](https://prometheus.io/docs/introduction/overview/) to view application and workload metrics it collects from nodes and pods.
 - Monitor container workloads deployed to AKS Engine on-premises and AKS Engine on Azure Stack.
 - Monitor container workloads deployed to Azure Red Hat OpenShift.
 - Monitor container workloads deployed to Azure Arc enabled Kubernetes (preview).